will1491/RiemannDynamics/README.md

 The project is a fresh build on top of two mature layers, which are consumed directly rather than re-derived:

 1. **Mathlib** — complex analysis (Cauchy theory, `DifferentiableOn ℂ`, locally-uniform limits, Schwarz lemma, Hurwitz), measure / `Lᵖ` machinery, Arzelà–Ascoli, `OnePoint ℂ`, `UpperHalfPlane`, the modular group action, covering-space theory, `FundamentalGroup`.
 2. **RMT4 (Beffara), vendored** — the Riemann mapping theorem on simply connected proper open `Ω ⊊ ℂ`, together with the normal-families / Montel / Hurwitz / Schwarz scaffolding it depends on.
-Phase 2 and parts of Phase 3 below are largely *porting and repackaging* RMT4's internal lemmas.
+Parts of the dynamics line are largely *porting and repackaging* RMT4's internal lemmas.

 **Non-axioms.** No new `axiom`, no `sorry`.
 Every result comes from Mathlib, from RMT4, or is proved here.
-The Carleson project (van Doorn et al.) is evaluated for vendoring as the source of the Calderón–Zygmund / Beurling-transform `Lᵖ` theory used in the analytic engine; if its singular-integral API is sufficient we vendor and adapt, otherwise the Beurling-transform theory is built directly.

 ### Dynamics line — endpoint: Sullivan's No Wandering Domains

 A coordinate-aware development on the Riemann sphere `ℂ̂ = ℙ¹(ℂ)`.
 The dynamics half deliberately stays concrete on `ℂ̂` and does **not** introduce the abstract Riemann-surface structure: the endpoint never consumes it, and the general object hides multi-thousand-line prerequisites (atlas glue, holomorphic-map lemmas, covering-space lifts) that are themselves separate projects.
-Generality is ascended only when Teichmüller theory genuinely forces it (Phase 12 below).
+Generality is ascended only when Teichmüller theory genuinely forces it (in the `Uniformization` subfolder).

 **Sphere** and **NormalFamilies** provide the dynamical packaging: `ℂ̂` as `OnePoint ℂ` with two explicit charts, the chordal/Fubini–Study metric, rational maps `f = P/Q` extending to `ℂ̂ → ℂ̂`, iterates `f^[n]`, forward / backward / **grand orbits**, the classical Montel theorem (locally uniformly bounded ⇒ normal), and a finite-dimensionality theorem for the parameter space `Ratₐ` of degree-`d` rational maps: